 However, this also applies to offline writing.
 If the reader thinks they will gain something from reading the piece, they will be much more willing to give up their time.

-4. 2 Reasons Why List Titles are Effective
+4. Two Reasons Why List Titles are Effective

-“List” titles are titles which promise a numbered or bulleted list.
+“List” titles are titles that utilize a numbered or bulleted list.

 They are highly effective because: